16 ways to get free or cheap theatre tickets

 Find opportunities near you with our part-time job search.

 Get tickets during London Theatre Week

 For cheap West End theatre tickets, keep an eye out for London Theatre Week.
-It last ran from 22nd August – 11th September 2022, and it should return in early 2023.
+It last ran from 21st August – 17th September 2023, and it should return in Spring 2024.

 During London Theatre Week, you can get tickets to some of the city's top plays and musicals for £15, £25, £35 and £45.